Hackathons-Canada/HackathonsCanada/README.md

 # Canada Hackers
-> A platform to connect hackers across Canada & Beyond
+> A platform to connect hackers across Canada & Beyond.
+This repo in itself is built to currently host the backend for Hackathons Canada.

 ## Development